jhpyle/docassemble/_docs/documents.md

 * `[INDENTATION]` - From now on, indent every paragraph.
 * `[NOINDENTATION]` - From now on, do not indent every paragraph.
 * `[BEGIN_TWOCOL] First column text [BREAK] Second column text [END_TWOCOL]` -
   Puts text into two columns.
-The text in the columns cannot contain [Markdown].
 * `[FLUSHLEFT]` - Used at the beginning of a paragraph to designate that the paragraph should be flushed left and not indented.
 * `[CENTER]` - Used at the beginning of a paragraph to designate that